 - Explore Trails

 - Get Involved

-Topeka's Deer Creek Trail follows the eponymous waterway for more than a mile through the eastern part of the city.
+Topeka's Deer Creek Trail follows the eponymous waterway for more than 4 miles through the eastern part of the city.
 Just south of where Deer Creek meets Shunganunga Creek, the trail turns west, ultimately meeting the popular Shunga Trail at SE Golden Avenue.
 Although most of the Deer Creek Trail's route is dominated by views of industrial properties, the trail runs through a wooded corridor on the western side of Eastborough Park.

 There is currently no dedicated parking for the Deer Creek Trail, but on-street parking is available on the residential streets off SE 2nd Street (east of SE Golden Avenue).
 As always, be mindful of any local parking restrictions.

 Simple, easy trail.
 Not terribly wide, but smooth.

 TrailLink is a free service provided by Rails-to-Trails conservancy